-When we receive your Free Application for Federal Student Aid (FAFSA) from the Department of Education, we evaluate your eligibility not only for federal aid programs but also for institutional need-based aid, such as the Need Based Grant.
+When we receive your Free Application for Federal Student Aid (FAFSA) from the Department of Education, we evaluate your eligibility not only for federal, state, and institutional aid programs.

 The Department of Education does not award or deny funds; rather, they use a formula to calculate your expected family contribution (EFC) based on your self-reported family resources, family size and number of family members in college.
 This process ensures that all students are treated consistently and fairly.
 Student Financial Services verifies your eligibility and creates an award offer based on factors such as federal and state regulations and institutional policy.